 Once you’re done, it’s time to add the moneymaker: your products and services.

-#5 – Add Your Products and Services
+Step 5 – Add Your Products and Services

 Once your site design is in a good place, it’s time to start putting your products or services onto your site for your visitors to purchase.